spenjo7/copyToClipboard/README.md

-# pasteToClipboard
+# copyToClipboard
-A simple Code Snippet to Paste from JavaScript to the Clipboard ( I use this all the time! )
+A simple Code Snippet to Copy from JavaScript to the Clipboard ( I use this all the time! )